dotnet/iot/Documentation/README.md

 * [SPI Tutorial](https://learn.sparkfun.com/tutorials/serial-peripheral-interface-spi/all)

 ## Development Boards
 **NOTE**: It has been verified that .NET Core will work on the following development boards.
 However, there has only been limited testing so far.
-It is recommended you experiment with the Rasberry Pi 3 and HummingBoard for now.
+It is recommended you experiment with the Raspberry Pi 3 and HummingBoard for now.

 ### Raspberry Pi
 #### General